Malika El Aroud: Biography

-In February 2005 El Aroud was detained along with her Tunisian-born new husband Moez Garsalloui in an anti-terror raid while living in Switzerland (near Fribourg) and operating websites in support of Al-Qaeda.
+In February 2005 El Aroud was detained along with Garsalloui in an anti-terror raid while living in Switzerland (near Fribourg) and operating websites in support of Al-Qaeda.
 In June 2007 a Swiss court found Garsalloui guilty of supporting criminal organisations and inciting violence via their websites and El Aroud guilty of aiding and abetting him.
-Garsalloui was given a six month prison sentence, while El Aroud received a suspended sentence.
+Garsalloui was given a six-month prison sentence, while El Aroud received an eighteen-month suspended sentence.

-Returning to Belgium, El Aroud continued her internet propaganda for Al-Qaeda, using the name Oum Obeyda and encouraging men to fight for jihad.
+Returning to Belgium, El Aroud continued her internet propaganda.
 In 2008 she gave an interview to journalists Elaine Sciolino and Souad Mekhennet of The New York Times, in which she said "I have a weapon.
 It's to write.
 It's to speak out.
 That's my jihad.
 You can do many things with words.
 Writing is also a bomb."
 The director of Belgium's federal police force described her as a potential threat, saying: "Her jihad is not to lead an operation but to inspire other people to wage jihad".

 In December 2008, El Aroud was one of a number of people arrested in Belgium on suspicion of having links with Al-Qaeda or of planning a terrorist attack, possibly on a two-day EU leaders' summit in Brussels.
 In February 2009, CNN presented a previous 2006 interview with El Aroud, as well as interviews with various people familiar with her activities or involved with her court proceedings, as part of the series "World's Untold Stories".

 El Aroud went on trial in March 2010, accused with her husband Garsallaoui of heading a terrorist cell linked to Al-Qaeda and running a website that urged Muslims to sacrifice themselves in jihad.
 They stood trial with a further seven defendants, Garsallaoui and another defendant being tried in absentia.
 In May 2010, she was convicted of leading a terrorist group linked with Al-Qaeda which recruited militants in France and Belgium to fight in Afghanistan.
 She was sentenced to eight years in prison.
+Through friends, she was still able to post on jihadist websites while in custody.

 In 2014 the government started proceedings to revoke El Aroud's Belgian citizenship.
 El Aroud challenged the proceedings but lost her case in the Court of Appeal in Brussels in November 2017.
 A few days later she was arrested in order to be deported to Morocco.
-She appealed the order by claiming asylum in Belgium but lost her appeal in February 2019.
+She appealed the order, arguing she was at risk of being subject to torture, but lost her appeal in February 2019.
 The deportation did not go ahead due to a lack of cooperation from the Moroccan authorities.

+In 2015, El Aroud's book "Les Soldats de Lumiere" was found in the home of Hayat Boumeddiene, a French terrorist and fugitive who participated in the January 2015 Île-de-France attacks.
+Her book was also found in the home of Yassin Salhi, who beheaded his employer and then hanged himself in prison.